Written by Ray Masaki

 I’ll give very rough estimates of how much money each type of brand would need in terms of start-up cost.
 Keep in mind that these are just my personal thoughts, so these numbers should definitely be taken with a grain of salt.

 Maybe you’re just trying to make a quick buck or you’re just doing this as a hobby, but you’re not serious about making your brand big.
 With $100-$300, you’re not planning on printing on the best quality t-shirts, and you probably do it in a very DIY fashion by printing the shirts yourself (check out the article why you should pay to have your products professionally printed).
 You also might be working with an on-demand DTG dropshipper like printful that will print and ship your products for you.
 You mostly just design shirts for yourself and for your friends and family.
 You don’t really have the money for any kind of advertisement, but word of mouth advertising is free.
-Indie:

-The range of start up cost is a little larger on this one.
+The range of start-up cost is a little larger on this one.
 You have plans to make your company larger, but you don’t have all the money to make it possible.
-With $500, you can probably print a good amount of shirts for a launch, and you plan to print more shirts as you make profit and make a return.
-With $10,000 you probably can start your own in house printing with a silkscreen carousel that you could afford.
+With $500, you can probably print a good amount of shirts for a launch, and you plan to print more shirts as you make a profit and make a return.
 You don’t have quite enough money to pay the rent to a brick and mortar store, but as long as business goes well, it isn’t impossible to do in the future.
 Between $500-$2500, is probably where most indie brand owners land.
 You’ll have enough to get a solid group of shirts for your launch.
 And you’ll have enough money to possibly buy designs from artists and enough money to get a good website.
-There are many of great free themes at Shopify that will make you look professional without spending a bunch of money.
+There are many great free themes at Shopify that will make you look professional without spending a bunch of money.
 I have a longer article called the best e-commerce solution for your clothing line where I go into more detail about everything.

 $25,000 – $$$